genderkit/genderkit/words.md

 ### Words to avoid

 Some words are commonly used as a slur - an offensive word used to insult or attack people.
 Some of these words may be upsetting or traumatic for people, and we strongly suggest you avoid using them.
-If you want to find out more about these words, you can [read our page about them]({% link slurs.md %}).
+You can learn more about slurs used to describe LGBTQ+ people, and slang used to describe LGBTQ+ people, on the [Chew Inclusive Terminology Glossary website](https://itg.nls.uk/wiki/LGBTQIA%2B_Slurs_and_Slang).

 There are also words which are specific to a particular culture, such as [two spirit](https://en.wikipedia.org/wiki/Two-Spirit), [hijra](https://en.wikipedia.org/wiki/Hijra_(South_Asia)), or [kathoey](https://en.wikipedia.org/wiki/Kathoey).
 Because of the cultural context to these words, it is often better not to use them to describe yourself if you are not a member of that culture, as it may be considered [cultural appropriation](https://en.wikipedia.org/wiki/Cultural_appropriation).
 You can read more about these words on [the PBS website](https://www.pbs.org/independentlens/content/two-spirits_map-html/).